Cocktail Wedding ... Or Sit-Down Wedding?

-Are cocktail weddings really cheaper than their sit down counterpart?
+Are cocktail weddings more affordable than their sit-down counterpart?
 Here’s a few things to think about when costing and deciding how your wedding will ultimately look.

 Usually wedding packages include the tables, chairs and other settings.
-For a cocktail wedding, different types of furniture (such as bar tables / stools) and plants etc. may be needed to fill a space usually occupied by table settings.
+For a cocktail wedding, different types of furniture (such as bar tables / stools) and plants etc. may be needed to fill a space usually occupied by table settings however; depending on your guest list numbers, this may mean you may be able to choose a smaller more intimate venue that you may not have ordinarily fit into which may save you some money.
+Make sure you ask for all the different venues, options and pricing based on a sit-down vs cocktail style.

 2. Guest List Numbers

-What time will your reception be?
-This will affect the amount of food / canapies that you provide per person.
-If it’s later in the afternoon and close to dinner time you may want to think about offering more substantial type finger foods such as sliders or bruschetta’s.
+Think about what time will your reception be?
+For sit down menus this will be a deciding factor in the menu that you serve as lunch may offer the opportunity for lighter dishes or share platters at the table which can be more cost effective.
+For cocktail / standup receptions, this will usually affect the amount of food / canape’s that you provide per person.
+If it’s later in the afternoon and close to dinner time you may want to think about offering more substantial type finger foods such as sliders, bruschetta, beef or chicken skewers or even a noodle box station.

-Is so crucial!
+This is a cruicial element to a successful wedding reception!
 Think about mood lighting, props (such as photo booths, giant board games, or even chocolate fountains are always a great talking point).
-Don’t forget about greenery or floral arrangements.
-Keeping guests entertained and having a great time will make your day hugely enjoyed by all your guests.
+Don’t forget about greenery or eye catching floral arrangements.
+Keeping guests entertained and having a great time will make your day hugely enjoyed by all your guests making the event even more memorable.

 6. Don't forget the small things

-Small touches - like leaving small perfume bottles in the bathrooms – it tells your guests you have really thought about them.
+Small touches - like leaving small perfume bottles in the bathrooms, individually labeled champagne flutes or even a cute emergency ‘hangover kit’ for the morning after for weddings that look like involving a lot of celebrating – tells your guests you have really thought about them.

 7. Cocktail or Sit Down?

-Ensure the invites clearly tell the guest what type of event it is going to be!
-They need to be aware of what the dress code is, as well as if they are nibbling away, or having a full 3 course meal.
+Ensure the wedding reception invitation wording clearly tell the guest what type of event it is going to be!
+They need to be aware of the wedding reception etiquette, what the dress code is, whether the venue is outside on the lawn (the dilemma of heels or flats!) as well as if the menu will be a light canape’ style or having a full 3 course meal.
+For cocktail style weddings there is also an option of a paid bar by guests so if this is on the cards, it’s important that this is on the invite.

 8. Review all Aspects